WXGopher/gopher-notes/notes/[Notes]Learn_Cpp.md

 Note: The static object DEFINITION doesn't subject to private/protected access control.
 (You can still initialize protected/private static object outside the class)

-Put static object in .cpp file not header file will prevent potential multiple definitions (if the header file is included multiple times).
+Put static object in `.cpp` file not header file will prevent potential multiple definitions (if the header file is included multiple times).

 Static functions can be used to manipulate static variables without instantiating the class.

-C++ doesn't have static constructor, this is a way to do that:
+C++ doesn't have **static constructor**, this is a way to do that:

 ```
 class MyClass